vGamba: Attentive State Space Bottleneck for efficient Long-range Dependencies in Visual Recognition: Experiments

 \subsection{Classification}

 \textbf{Settings.} The ImageNet-1K dataset \cite{deng2009imagenet} contains 1.28M training images and 50K validation images across 1,000 categories.
 Training follows ConvNeXt \cite{liu2022convnet} settings, using augmentations like random cropping, flipping, label-smoothing, mixup, and random erasing.
 For $224^2$ input images, we optimize with AdamW with momentum 0.9, batch size 64, and weight decay 0.05.
 Then trained vGamba models for 250 epochs with a cosine schedule and EMA, starting with a $1\times 10^{-3}$ learning rate.
-Testing includes center cropping to $224^2$ images.

-\textbf{Results.} Table (2) vGamba demonstrates a better balance of efficiency and performance on ImageNet-1K, with vGamba-B achieving 81.1\% Top-1 accuracy using only 3.7G FLOP and 18.9M parameters.
-Compared to classical CNNs, ResNet-50 reaches 76.2\% with higher FLOPs (3.9G) and more parameters (25M), while attention-based BoT50 improves accuracy to 78.3\% with fewer parameters (20.8M).
-Transformer-based models like ViM-S achieve 80.3\% at 5.3G FLOPs, and hybrid architectures such as VMamba-T and MambaVision-T push accuracy further to 82.6\% and 82.3\% respectively, but at higher compute costs.
-Overall, vGamba achieves competitive accuracy with lower computational cost and smaller model size.
+\textbf{Results.} Table~\ref{tab:backbone_performance} reports ImageNet-1K classification results.
+Among the three bottleneck designs, vGamba-B outperforms ResNet-50 by $+4.9\%$ and BoTNet by $+2.8\%$ in Top-1 accuracy, while reducing FLOPs by $0.1$G and $0.3$G and parameters by $5.6$M and $1.4$M respectively, demonstrating a better efficiency--accuracy trade-off among bottleneck designs.
+Among Transformer-based models, vGamba-B surpasses DeiT-S by $+1.3\%$ with $0.9$G fewer FLOPs and $3.1$M fewer parameters.
+Among SSM-based models, vGamba-B exceeds ViM-S by $+0.8\%$ with $1.6$G lower compute.
+VMamba-T achieves $+1.5\%$ higher accuracy than vGamba-B, however it requires $1.2$G more FLOPs and $11.1$M more parameters, confirming that vGamba-B achieves competitive accuracy without the overhead of multi-directional SSM replication.